nothingrandom/website/src/assets/blog/2019-05-17-enter-eleventy.md

 I'm also, for the first time, not "deploying" this website by building locally and uploading new files via FTP.
 This site is now built in the background by [Netlify](https://www.netlify.com).
 That's pretty freaking awesome too.
 It means I can write blog posts, recipes, change content, play with new concepts and ideas without having to deal with a FTP client.
 Which should mean things stay up to date more, because I won't be dreading it anymore.

-Full disclaiming, this isn't sponsored by either 11ty or Netlify.
+Full disclosure, this isn't sponsored by either 11ty or Netlify.
 Although they're welcome to reach out to me if they want to 😉.
 <!-- https://www.zachleat.com/web/introducing-eleventy/ -->